 Embed Code

-Classification of plant hormones or #0excludeGlossary regulators with some #1excludeGlossary characteristics.
+Classification of plant hormones or plant-growth regulators with some #1excludeGlossary characteristics.
 Auxins generally promote cell elongation and inhibit lateral branching.
 Moreover, they also serve an important role in positive phototropism which is the plant’s ability to bend toward the light.

 Auxins (plural of auxin /ˈɔːksɪn/) are a class of plant hormones (or plant-growth regulators) with some morphogen-like characteristics.
 Auxins play a cardinal role in coordination of many growth and behavioral processes in plant life cycles and are essential for plant body development.
 The Dutch biologist Frits Warmolt Went first described auxins and their role in plant growth in the 1920s.
 Kenneth V. Thimann became the first to isolate one of these phytohormones and to determine its chemical structure as indole-3-acetic acid (IAA).
 Went and Thimann co-authored a book on plant hormones, Phytohormones, in 1937.